-Whistle-blowing re the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff.
+Whistle-blowing re the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff (as pertinent to setting).

 27. Physical Intervention

 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.